Using Cilium Gateway API

 Conclusion

-You have set up a modern service exposure infrastructure using the Cilium Gateway API.
-This standardized approach, which is semantically richer than Ingress, is recommended to leverage the advanced networking capabilities of Kubernetes.
+You have set up a modern service exposure infrastructure with the Cilium Gateway API.
+This standardized approach, which is more semantically rich than Ingress, is recommended to leverage the advanced capabilities of Kubernetes networking.